Pupil Premium Funding

-The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as 'Ever 6 FSM'); it is also provided for all looked after children (CLA) and children in receipt of a child pension from the Ministry of Defence.
+The pupil premium was introduced in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years (known as 'Ever 6 FSM'); it is also provided for all looked after children (LAC) and children in receipt of a child pension from the Ministry of Defence.

 It is for individual schools to use the pupil premium grant, which is additional to main school funding, as they see fit.
 However, the primary aim must be to close the attainment gap between students in receipt of the pupil premium and their non-pupil premium peers and thus address current underlying inequalities.

 At Redborne Upper School, we believe every student deserves the best possible educational experience with the best possible achievement outcomes.
-Therefore, we are committed to eliminate the progress and performance gaps between students from differing socio-economic backgrounds.
+Therefore, we are committed to reducing the progress and performance gaps between students from differing socio-economic backgrounds.

 Our core aim is to raise the attainment and progress of students eligible for pupil premium funding so that their progress is comparable to non-pupil premium peers nationally.
 The most effective way to do this is with high quality teaching in each and every lesson and this remains a consistent focus at Redborne.
 In addition to this, targeted intervention and support strategies are used in order to: